apache/doris/docs/en/docs/admin-manual/config/be-config.md

 BloomFilter/Min/Max and other statistical information cache capacity

+### `kafka_api_version_request`

+Default: true

+If the dependent Kafka version is lower than 0.10.0.0, this value should be set to false.

 ### `kafka_broker_version_fallback`

 Default: 0.10.0

-If the dependent Kafka version is lower than the Kafka client version that routine load depends on, the value set by the fallback version kafka_broker_version_fallback will be used, and the valid values are: 0.9.0, 0.8.2, 0.8.1, 0.8.0.
+If the dependent Kafka version is lower than 0.10.0.0, the value set by the fallback version kafka_broker_version_fallback will be used if the value of kafka_api_version_request is set to false, and the valid values are: 0.9.0.x, 0.8.x.y.

 ### `load_data_reserve_hours`